muszek/omni-random/docs/media-researcher.md

 ## Who are we?

-Omni Calculator exists to help people make better decisions based on hard numbers, as opposed to emotions or intuition.
-We deliver niche product which is a platform where you can find calculators to calculate almost everything.
-Currently on our web page you can find over 1000 calculators that make it easy and scalable to turn real-life problems into easy-to-use calculators.
+Omni Calculator exists to help regular people see the world through the lens of science and math formulas, so they can make better decisions.
+We built over 1300 calculators that help everyone tackle problems anywhere from physics, maths and chmistry to construction, finance and everyday life.

 ## Who do we need?

-Omni Calculator makes people know about our service by producing awesome calculators that journalists are happy to write about.
+Omni Calculator makes people know about our service by producing special calculators aren't always useful, but are always interesting/funny/insightful enough that journalists are happy to write about them.
 For every one of those calculators, we’ll need you to find out who might be interested and build a contact database.
 You will need to do a lot of research, play a detective, and be fast and accurate at the same time.

 We need you to be:
  * … detail oriented with strong organizational skills